core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 timers based on the transport layer protocol being used by application protocols.
-Many NATs maintain TCP-based NAT bindings for longer periods based on the assumption that a transport layer protocol, such as TCP, offers additional information about the session life cycle.
+Many NATs maintain TCP-based NAT bindings for longer periods based on the assumption that a transport layer protocol, such as TCP, offers additional information about the session lifecycle.
 UDP, on the other hand, does not provide such information to a NAT and timeouts tend to be much shorter {{HomeGateway}}.
 According to
 {{HomeGateway}} the mean between TCP and UDP NAT binding timeouts is 386 minutes (TCP) and 160 seconds (UDP).
 Shorter timeout values require keepalive messages to